 - Contrast enhancing absorptive filters such as NoIR

 Dr. Edward Chan is an authorized low vision provider with the ADP (Assistive Devices Program) run by the Ministry of Health and Long Term Care of Ontario.
 ADP program does NOT cover prescription eyeglasses/contact lenses (single vision, bifocal, or progressives) that can be dispensed by optical stores, but only specialty aids for the visually impaired & their usage requires training from low vision providers.

-Qualification for low vision assessment at this clinic is determined after comprehensive eye exams BY: a) your optometrist, b) your ophthalmologist, or c) referral from the CNIB with any of these professionals’ submitted report to us to indicate significant permanent vision loss in BOTH eyes.
+Qualification for low vision assessment at this clinic is determined after comprehensive eye exams BY: a) your optometrist, b) your ophthalmologist, or c) referral from the CNIB– with any of these professionals’ submitted report to us to confirm significant permanent vision loss in BOTH eyes.

-Eligibility for any ADP funding will be determined by application to MOHLTC (approval process from the government takes 2-4 months) after mandatory low vision assessment by us.
+Eligibility for any ADP funding will be determined by application to MOHLTC after mandatory assessment by us.
+Once the application is submitted, the ADP approval process from the government takes 2-4 months.
 Please note: all low vision assessments by ADP-authorized optometrists in Ontario are not routine eye exams and are charged a professional fee that is not covered by OHIP / social assistance.
-This assessment (demonstration, counseling & detailed instructions of a variety of vision aids, plus determining ADP qualification) usually lasts 1 to 1.5 hours.
+This assessment (which includes demonstration, counseling & detailed instructions of a variety of vision aids, plus determining ADP qualification) usually lasts 1 to 1.5 hours.

-To inquire about the referral process needed for Low Vision assessment & related fee, feel free to call 905-887-8907.
+To inquire about the referral process needed for Low Vision assessment & related fee, call 905-887-8907.